 Childers Settlers in United States in the 19th Century

 - Harry N. Childers, aged 23, who immigrated to America from Worcester, in 1892

 Childers Settlers in United States in the 20th Century

 - H.H.
 Childers, aged 30, who landed in America, in 1904

-- James R. Childers, aged 7, who emigrated to the United States, in 1913
+- James R. Childers, aged 7, who immigrated to the United States, in 1913

 - John Childers, aged 43, who landed in America, in 1913

-- Zelma Childers, aged 9, who emigrated to the United States, in 1913
+- Zelma Childers, aged 9, who immigrated to the United States, in 1913

-- Erskine Childers, aged 44, who emigrated to the United States from London, England, in 1914
+- Erskine Childers, aged 44, who immigrated to the United States from London, England, in 1914

 - Second Lieutenant Ernest Childers, American officer awarded the Congressional Medal of Honor in 1943